 The following requirements shall apply to any off-street parking area designed to accommodate ten or more vehicles and any non-single-family/duplex development over three thousand square feet.
-This
+This requirement excludes auxiliary buildings that are not a primary arrival location for employees, visitors, or residents, such as storage buildings.

-- C. Long-term (class 1) bicycle facilities shall protect bicycles and their components from theft, unauthorized access, and weather.
-Examples include a lockable bike cage or class 1 bicycle lockers. - 1.
-Each bicycle must be able to be individually locked or secured unless the facility is designed to only be used by an individual or family (such as in a private garage).
+C. Long-term (class 1) bicycle facilities shall protect bicycles and their components from theft, unauthorized access, and weather.
+Examples include a lockable bike cage or class 1 bicycle lockers.

+- 1. Each bicycle must be able to be individually locked or secured unless the facility is designed to only be used by an individual or family (such as in a private garage).
 If racks are used, they must be compliant with subsection B of this section. - 2.
 Bicycle lockers are encouraged, but no site should depend solely on bicycle lockers for long-term storage.
 Bicycle lockers should have a see-through window or view-hole to discourage improper use. - 3.
 Each residential unit shall have access to a the required longterm bicycle space facilities. - 4.
 Long term bicycle facilities shall be provided as specified in Figure 18.50.120(A).